 Place : Odisha

 Although may not be very popular amongst tourists, Oriya thali from Odisha is one of the most healthy thali preparation india.
 There is subtleness in the entire taste of the delicacy.
-There are phakala (rice in fermented curd), roti (flatbread), steamed rice, Khichdi (a mix of rice and lentils), Aloo Posto (potato with poppy curry), Baingan Chakta (brinjal mash), Dalma (lentil dish), Santula (vegetable dish), Chatu rai (mushroom curry), Kadali manja rai (banana stem preparation), Maccha Chadchadi (thick fish curry) and many more.
-Sweet dishes include the ‘controversial’ Rosogolla, Chakuli Pitha (pancake of rice), Kanika (sweet rice dish) and Ou Khatta (fruit chutney)
+In this Indian thali, there are phakala (rice in fermented curd), roti (flatbread), steamed rice, Khichdi (a mix of rice and lentils), Aloo Posto (potato with poppy curry), Baingan Chakta (brinjal mash), Dalma (lentil dish), Santula (vegetable dish), Chatu rai (mushroom curry), Kadali manja rai (banana stem preparation), Maccha Chadchadi (thick fish curry) and many more.
+Sweet dishes include the ‘controversial’ Rosogolla, Chakuli Pitha (pancake of rice), Kanika (sweet rice dish) and Ou Khatta (fruit chutney).

 Place : Himachal Pradesh